jakesorce/clubhouse_ruby/README.md

 ## Version

-The currenet version of the clubhouse_ruby gem supports the current version of the API, version 2.
+The current version of the clubhouse_ruby gem supports the current version of the API, version 2.
 If you want something that definitely works with v1, use version 0.2.0 of clubhouse_ruby.